rongallant/meta-collections/readme.txt

 You first have to drag it into the user interface.
 Go to Collections, click on 'User Interface', create a metabox and drag the field into that box

-= Where can i find documentation =
+= As a developer, where can i find technical documentation =

 Go to http://metacollections.statuur.nl/ for class documentation